 Drawing a Conclusion

 It has been argued by many Zelda fans that Link’s Awakening is one of the best games ever made, and no installment since has matched its level of brilliance.
 This is evidenced by its placements on various “Greatest Games of All Time” lists.
 Speaking as someone who enjoys the series, I’m not entirely sure why it often places so high while Oracle of Seasons gets cast aside more often than not.
 I will yield its story is rather bland and forgettable compared to that of Link’s Awakening.
-However, I don’t think that matters; a few minutes of playing Oracle of Seasons reveals it’s the far more polished effort.
-It’s possible that fans rank it lower because Nintendo was not directly involved with this game’s development, but had it not been for the Capcom logo adorning the startup screen, I don’t think anyone would have been able to tell.
+However, I don’t think that matters; a few minutes of playing Oracle of Seasons reveals it has the edge over Link’s Awakening.
+It’s possible that fans rank Oracle of Seasons lower because Nintendo was not directly involved with this game’s development, but had it not been for the Capcom logo adorning the startup screen, I don’t think anyone would have been able to tell.
 Mr. Okamoto’s team knew perfectly well what makes the series so good, and they were able to use that knowledge to create a solid experience.

-Oracle of Seasons works wonderfully as both a reinterpretation of The Legend of Zelda and a strong installment in its own right.
+Oracle of Seasons works wonderfully as both a reinterpretation of The Legend of Zelda and a decent installment in its own right.
 To a greater extent than Link’s Awakening, Oracle of Seasons manages to escape from being fully overshadowed by A Link to the Past by pitching enough simple, yet clever ideas to prevent itself from becoming a token sequel.
-I was hesitant to give Link’s Awakening a straight recommendation, but I find myself having no problems doing so with Oracle of Seasons.
 Whether it’s by finding the original cartridge or downloading it on the 3DS’s Virtual Console, this is a game worth seeking out.
-Fans will like it and those unfamiliar with the series will find it to be a great introduction to what a 2D Zelda installment entails.
+Fans will like it and those unfamiliar with the series will find it to be a good introduction to what a 2D Zelda installment entails.

 Then again, even with this review having been completed, I have yet to discuss the true experience this game has to offer.
 Next time, we will be looking into the reason why Oracle of Seasons was released in tandem with another game.